-The project will replace the twin culverts with one 18-foot span by 4.5-foot rise, concrete box culvert.
-To accommodate the new culvert and improve sight distance, the road elevation will be raised for approximately 1,200 lineal feet.
+The project will replace the twin culverts with one 20-foot span by 6-foot rise, concrete box culvert.
+To accommodate the new culvert and improve sight distance, the road elevation will be raised for approximately 1,400 lineal feet.
 Ditches and driveway culverts will be installed on the south side of the roadway.
 Guardrail will be installed adjacent to the stream culvert.
 The new culvert will be designed to accommodate fish passage.

 Schedule is contingent on permit approvals and funding availability.
 The project is currently in design.
 Construction is projected to begin in 2021.

-During construction, Mann Road between milepost 1.7 and milepost 2.0 will have intermittent single-lane closures.
+During construction, Mann Road between milepost 1.7 and milepost 2.0 will have a single-lane closure controlled by a temporary traffic signal.
 More information will be shared as the project progresses.

-Construction is estimated at $1 million and will be paid for by the Snohomish County Road Fund.
+Construction is estimated at $1.2 million and will be paid for by SWM Utility Fees.